MLGHassan/reaction-time-test/README.md

 # 🧠 Reaction Time Tester

-A simple web-based reaction time tester built with JavaScript, HTML, and CSS.
+A simple web-based reaction time tester built with JavaScript and HTML.
 Challenge yourself to see how fast you can react when the box turns green!

 ## 🚀 How It Works